 8. How much does Medicare Part D cost?

 There are four types of costs associated with Medicare Part D prescription drug coverage: premiums, deductibles, copayments, and a coverage gap during which period you must pay the full cost of your medications.
 People with low incomes may apply for a subsidy from the Social Security Administration to reduce these costs.

-In 2013, Part D premiums range from $0-$50 per month (depending on the plans available in your town and on the partiular plan you choose).
-The deductible -- the amount you must pay out-of-pocket before Medicare will contribute to your prescription costs -- for most plans in 2013 is $325.
+Part D premiums range from $10-$100 per month (depending on the plans available in your area and on the partiular plan you choose).
+The maximum deductible -- the amount you must pay out-of-pocket before Medicare will contribute to your prescription costs -- in 2016 is $360.
 After you meet the deductible, Medicare will pay roughly 75% of your prescription costs.

 However, you will receive a discount on the cost of your medications while you are in the coverage gap.

 For more information, see our article on Medicare Part D basics.